 Meet Roland Gutierrez

-Representative Gutierrez, his wife Sarah, and their daughters Izabella and Victoria live in the Mission San Jose neighborhood, where they are members of the Mission San Jose Parish and are active in a variety of community projects.
-Representative Gutierrez has served as Chairman of the Defense and Veterans’ Affairs Committee and the Judiciary and Civil Jurisprudence and is currently a member of the Energy Resources Committee and the Pensions, Investments & Financial Services Committee.
-During the 85th Legislative Session, Representative Gutierrez has prioritized the well-being of our returning soldiers by proposing the establishment of the National Warrior Resiliency Center in San Antonio by filing House Bill 2571.
+Senator Roland Gutierrez, his wife Sarah, and their daughters Izabella and Victoria live in the Mission San Jose neighborhood, where they are members of the Mission San Jose Parish and are active in a variety of community projects.
+Senator Gutierrez has served as Chairman of the Defense and Veterans’ Affairs Committee and the Judiciary and Civil Jurisprudence and is currently a member of the Energy Resources Committee and the Pensions, Investments & Financial Services Committee.
+During the 85th Legislative Session, Senator Gutierrez has prioritized the well-being of our returning soldiers by proposing the establishment of the National Warrior Resiliency Center in San Antonio by filing House Bill 2571.
 This center would focus on the treatment of PTSD not only in Military City, but all across the state.
-Additionally, Representative Gutierrez has authored policy that address sexual assault in Texas through HB 4040 and HB 2072.
+Additionally, Senator Gutierrez has authored policy that address sexual assault in Texas through HB 4040 and HB 2072.
 HB 4040 seeks to establish a crisis call center that will help victims of sexual assault and HB 2072 increases protection against potential sexual assault in massage therapy centers.

 During his tenure on the San Antonio City Council, he was a driving force behind the effort to establish Texas A&M University at San Antonio, the city’s second top-tier public university, and helped secure federal resources to fund the San Antonio River project without increasing the tax burden on middle-class families and small businesses.
 He was also praised for his contribution in landing the Toyota auto manufacturing plant, leading to thousands of new jobs and millions of dollars in new economic resources for the city.
 In addition, Gutierrez provided the leadership in developing the first library on the south side in more than thirty-one years – the Mission Branch Library.